 Any adverse volatility in currency movements, rise in wages, prices of raw materials required for production as well as higher financing costs may exert even greater downward pressure on the operating margins of the Group's shipyard operations.

-Overall, the Group expects that these difficult and challenging business and operating conditions to persist and may even worsen.
-As such, 2016 will remain a very difficult and challenging year for the Group.
+Overall, the Group expects that these difficult and challenging business and operating conditions facing the shipping, shipbuilding, offshore and marine sectors to persist and may even worsen.
+As such, 2017 will remain challenging for the Group.

 In December 2016, the Company made an announcement it has been informed by its parent company that: The China COSCO Shipping Corporation group (the Parent Group) will be restructuring its shipyard businesses.
 The objective of the shipyard business restructuring is to centralise operations and management of the shipyard businesses of the Parent Group.

 The Company has now been informed by its parent company that after considering that the purpose of the proposed restructuring is to centralise operations and management of the shipyard businesses of the Parent Group, the Parent Group plans to acquire the Company's equity interests in COSCO Shipyard Group Co.
 Ltd., COSCO (Nantong) Shipyard Co.
 Ltd. and COSCO (Dalian) Shipyard Co.
 Ltd. The plans relating to the proposed acquisition will be further reviewed and determined after further necessary work, including a valuation of the assets to be acquired, has been completed.
 The Company has also been informed by its parent company that it will remain supportive of the Company's future development.